 INES BUCHLI is a theatre director, dramaturg, film maker and writer.
 She holds an MFA in Directing from York University.
 Ines is the former associate artistic director of Necessary Angel Theatre and associate artist for Theatre Direct.
 She has over 35 years of theatre experience in directing, dramaturgy and collective creations.
 Her films Exposure, Ministry and Keeper aired nationally and screened in numerous international film festivals.
 She is a graduate of the directing lab at the Canadian Film Centre.

-Her award winning short, Foxy Lady, Wild Cherry by Marlene Rodgers, premiered at the Toronto International Film Festival and has screened around the world.
+Her award winning short, Foxy Lady, Wild Cherry premiered at the Toronto International Film Festival and has screened around the world.
 Ines adapted and directed the Canadian premiere of Big Love by Charles Mee and the North American premiere of Comedy of Vanity by Elias Canetti at York University.
 She is actively involved in using theatre as a tool for community outreach work, working in Kenya with young girls rescued from the sex trade.
-Ines directed several sold out productions of Macbeth for Shakespeare in Action.
+Ines directed a sold out production of Macbeth for Shakespeare in Action.
 She was a member of the Tarragon Playwright’s Unit and is actively developing her play, Skin to Skin.
 Ines directed the world premiere of the multimedia production of The Secret Doctrine by Patricia Gruben at the Wong Theatre in Vancouver.
-She recently directed The Living, by Governor General Award winner Colleen Wagner, for SummerWorks, garnering awards for Best Direction and Best Production.
+She directed and dramturged The Living, by Governor General Award winner Colleen Wagner, for SummerWorks, garnering awards for Best Direction and Best Production.

 With over 35 years of experience in the field TOM STROUD is a choreographer and director known for his integrated approach to theater and dance.
 A graduate of the Simon Fraser University School for the Performing Arts, he has performed and toured with companies across the country and his works have been commissioned and presented by companies, festivals, and presenters coast to coast.